MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

       In this example, the range represents six IP values: 1.0.1.1, 1.0.1.2, 1.0.2.1, 1.0.2.2, 1.0.3.1,  1.0.3.2.

    1. Return the main menu of the utility.

-1. Also in the utility, configure the web node AFTER declaring the compute node URIs on at least one web node machine.

-   1. From the main menu, choose **Configure server**.
-Then, choose **Configure a web node** from the submenu.

-   1. When prompted, provide a password for the built-in, local operationalization administrator account called 'admin'.
-Later, you can configure the server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](../deployr/../operationalize/configure-authentication.md#local).

-   >[!NOTE]
-   >Bypass the interactive steps to install the node and set an admin password using the command-line switches `-silentwebnodeinstall mypassword uri1,uri2`.
-Learn about all command-line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).

 1. In the same utility, test the configuration.
 From the main utility menu, choose **Run Diagnostic Tests** and choose a [diagnostic test](../operationalize/configure-run-diagnostics.md).